Stone-ResearchLife/xMem/experiments/README.md

 ```

 ## 5️⃣ Run Experiments
+> [!WARNING]

-⚠️ Do not run any GPU-related tasks on the GPUs used during the experiment, as they will be occupied for specific purposes.
+> Do not run any GPU-related tasks on the GPUs used during the experiment, as they will be occupied for specific purposes.

+> [!WARNING]
-⚠️ Two directories are created by any experiment:
+> Two directories are created by experiments:
-- `~/.cache/xMemExperiments` to store results
+> - `~/.cache/xMemExperiments` to store results
-- `~/pytorch_datasets` to store datasets used in the experiments.
+> - `~/pytorch_datasets` to store datasets used in the experiments.

 ### Run ANOVA Experiment
 Run the below command to execute the ANOVA experiment, which may take 1-3 days depending on the performance of the machine.